UniMelb-Actuarial/ACTL20004-ACTL90021-2023/content/docs/2-reserving/m4-reserving-claim-amounts/index.md

 ## Process

-- Project incurred claim counts as per Chapter 2.
+- Project incurred claim counts as per Chapter 2 (frequency).
-- Work out average cost per claim incurred in a triangle:
+- Work out average payments per claim (severity) incurred in a triangle:
   - These will evolve over time.
-  - We can analye their evolution in a “chain ladder” type analysis.
+  - We can analyse this evolution in a “chain ladder” type way.
-- The method rests on the assumption that this evolution is sufficiently regular that we can use it to “develop” our latest value of incurred claim cost (in the diagonal) into a final cost per claim incurred, to be multiplied by our projected total number of claim incurred.
+- The method rests on the assumption that this evolution is sufficiently regular that we can use it to “develop” our latest value of incurred claim cost (in the diagonal) into a final “payments per claim incurred”, to be multiplied by our projected total number of claim incurred.

 ## Example